Opioid addiction treatment in United States prisons: Principles for Drug Treatment Programs

-Providing Medication
+Medication

 The treatment program that is implemented in the corrections system for helping those with opioid addiction is administering medications that help to decrease opioid use.
-There are to main groups of medications that are administered in prisons: maintenance/substitution medications and relapse prevention medications.
-Maintenance/substitution medications are any medications that are opioid agonists or partial agonists.
-This type of medications stimulate opioid receptors and lower cravings and reduce the risk of withdrawal.
+There are two main groups of medications that are administered in prisons: maintenance/substitution medications, and relapse prevention medications.
+Maintenance/substitution medications are any medications that are opioid antagonists or partial antagonists.
+This type of medication stimulates opioid receptors and lowers cravings to reduce the risk of withdrawal.
 Relapse prevention medications are any that are receptor antagonists.
 The three most commonly used medications are burenorphine, methadone, and extended release naltxrone.
 Burenorphine and methadone are considered maintenance/substitution medications and naltxrone is a relapse prevention medication.
 These medications also help with reducing opioid-related overdose deaths, criminal activity, and infectious disease transmissions.
 However, using the medication alone is not effective.
 The medications work best when they are combined with behavioral counseling.
 This is known as medication-assisted treatment (MAT).
 Inmates who were treated through the medication-assisted treatment program are less likely to relapse after being released.

-Effectiveness of Opioid Treatment in the Correctional System
+Effectiveness

 Opioid treatment in the correctional setting has created a vast improvement in the number of people with addiction in prison; however, there are areas that are still lacking.
 There has been a great deal of interest in helping those with opioid addiction in correctional facilities, but the treatment provided is not adequate.
 Only a small portion of the offenders have access to the treatment programs.
 Only 11% of inmates who needed treatment actually receive it.
 Not all prisons have the same programs, limiting those that can be helped.
 Treatment programs are also only for those who are incarcerated.
 Once a prisoner is released, treatment stops.
 This leads to many parolees relapsing a committing another crime.